top of page

 If you have the means to pay my full fee or any amount over my or one of my provider’s full fees, please fill out this form to subsidize appointments for those in our communities who are struggling financially and would benefit from working with a therapist who has our specializations and qualifications.
 You are welcome to indicate specifically where you’d like your fee surplus redirected; some examples would be to clients who identify as PGM/BIPOC, trans/GNC/non-binary, LGBQ, BDSM/kink, consensually non-monogamous, and current or former sex workers; therapists/healers of color; mutual aid funds serving trans people and/or people of color; and anti-racism activism organizations.

 My insurance appointments are currently full, and it tends to be rare that there is an opening; to be put on the waiting list for a future opening, please fill out my sliding scale waiting list form.
-When I have insurance openings, I am under contract with Headway to be in-network with Aetna, Cigna, Oxford, United Healthcare, and Oscar Health.
+When I have insurance openings, I am under contract with Headway to be in-network with Aetna, Cigna, Oxford, United Healthcare, Anthem Blue Cross and Blue Shield New York (formerly Empire), and Oscar Health.
 The therapists on my team are not in-network with any insurance carriers.
 If you have out-of-network coverage, we can provide you with a superbill (insurance receipt) that you may submit for out-of-network reimbursement, depending on your insurance plan’s allowances.
 My practice does not fill out insurance claim forms or interact directly with insurance companies.
 For referrals to other qualified providers who accept insurance, visit https://www.ManhattanAlternative.com/?fwp_availability=insurance.

-I accept cash, check, credit cards, Venmo (@DAP-LCSW-PLLC) and Squarecash/Cash App ($DulcineaPitagora).
+I accept cash, check, credit cards, Zelle, Wise, Venmo (@DAP-LCSW-PLLC), and Squarecash/Cash App ($DulcineaPitagora).
 Fees can be paid in advance or within 24 hours of the session (unless other arrangements are made).

 Appointments can be cancelled or rescheduled up to 48 hours in advance.
 Non-emergency cancellations within 48 hours require payment of the full session fee.
 Last minute cancellations can sometimes be rescheduled the same week, depending on availability, with no additional cancellation fee.
 Also, remote videoconferencing appointments may be available if you can’t make it to the office (for example, if you’re sick or traveling).